 Thamalakane River Lodge: Our full report

-Our viewWe’ve always liked the setting of Thamalakane River Lodge and considered it to be one of Maun's best value mid-range accommodation options.
-This was reaffirmed on our most recent visit in June 2012, though a few tatty furnishings were in need of replacement.
-A new management team had already begun renovations, with many positive plans.
-Hence we're optimistic that the lodge will continue providing a comfortable stop for travellers in an attractive location.
+We've always liked the setting of Thamalakane River Lodge and considered it to be one of Maun's best-value mid-range accommodation options.
+This was reaffirmed on our most recent visit in September 2017.
+The current management team is well on the way to updating and expanding the lodge, and we're optimistic that it will remain a comfortable stop for travellers in an attractive location.

-Ideal length of stay: For pre- or post-safari accommodation on the outskirts of Maun, we’d recommend one night at Thamalakane River Lodge.
+- For pre- or post-safari accommodation on the outskirts of Maun, we’d recommend one night at Thamalakane River Lodge.

-Directions: Thamalakane River Lodge is situated 19km north-east of Maun, off the main road leading to Moremi Game Reserve.
+- Thamalakane River Lodge is situated 19km north-east of Maun, off the main road leading to Moremi Game Reserve.
 From Maun Airport it's about 20 minutes' drive; airport transfers are available at extra cost.

 Food & drink